Attendance

 Holidays during term time

 Holidays during term time are disruptive to children's education, and as such, the law is that Head teacher's are only allowed to authorise these for exceptional circumstances.
 This does not ever include family holidays.
 A good rule of thumb is to consider, could this "event" happen at another time?
 If it could, then we will not be able to authorise it.
 Very few circumstances are considered to be exceptional.
-Of course, there are some things that cannot be moved.
+Of course, there are some things that cannot be moved eg a family wedding, or a funeral.
 An absence request form is available for you to fill in, and should be returned ahead of the absence please.
-We will respond to you in writing.
-Please see further detail in the attendance policy.
+Any such absence where requests have not been submitted prior to the event will be marked as unathorised.
+We will respond to your request in writing.
+The Government have issued new guidance for September 2024, which states that neither "a parent's job not allowing them to take time off during school holidays", nor it being "less expensive to go in term-time" are considered to be exceptional circumstances.

 Medication in school